Frozen – Live at the Hyperion: Changes

 As part of the transformation of the Hyperion Theater to accommodate Frozen – Live at the Hyperion, the stage was rebuilt.
 The new additions include a 2,200 ft2 LED video wall and large curtains on either side of the stage that serve as a projection surface.
 The production also includes a large number of mobile sets in addition to the video elements.

-Some solo songs like "In Summer" were changed by Webb to ensemble numbers.
+Some songs like "In Summer", Love is an Open Door And For the First Time in Forever were changed to ensemble numbers.
 Some scenes such as Wandering Oaken's Trading Post and Sauna and characters such as Marshmallow, the ice monster were removed.
 For the "Let It Go" sequence, Elsa stands on top of crystal stairs that rotate out over the crowd.